joelandman/tsdbcli/README.md

 Limitations:

   A number of features not yet implemented.
-Continuous queries cannot be deleted (yet).

 Bugs:

+  Queries from multiple sequences with regexs will fail.
+Still investigating but it appears to be related to inconsistent regex/quoting.

   ReadLine based:
     symtom:   Can't locate object method "AddHistory" via package